testsigmahq/testsigma-docs/src/pages/docs/configuration/storage-types.md

 ---
 ## [Amazon s3](#amazon-s3)
 If you already have a subscription for AWS S3 storage, you can use the same storage with Testsigma.
-Testsigma can access these files furing execution and also push screenshots or logs to S3 for your team
+Testsigma can access these files during execution and also push screenshots or logs to S3 for your team

 ![Amazon S3 as Storage](https://docs.testsigma.com/images/Integrations/StoragTypes/third.png)

 - Bucket Name: Name of your S3 bucket in one of the AWS Regions.
 - Endpoint: It is the address/url of the server where you want to store
-- Region: Region your bucket is setup in, you can mention the region code of the bucket configured in AWS.
+- Region: Region your bucket is set up in, you can mention the region code of the bucket configured in AWS.
 - Access key: It's a common access key used to get connected to their respective bucket.
 - Secret key: This is double authentication verification key.
 It’s the unique key that need to connect to their respective bucket.